 1 tablespoon organic chia seeds

-2 tablespoons raw and organic fresh lemon or lime juice.
+2 tablespoons of raw and organic fresh lemon or lime juice.

 2 teaspoons raw local honey